 LED light classification

-The number of watts and the number of lumens for a bulb are both useful to know.
-Watts are the unit for energy and indicate how much power the bulb takes to run.
+The number of watts and the number of lumens for a bulb are both good to know.
+Watts are the unit of energy and indicate how much power the bulb takes to run.
 Lumens relate to the amount of light that's produced.
 The most cost-effective LEDs are obviously those with the lowest wattage and the highest number of lumens.
 Most LED bulbs can be used with your existing fixtures, but in some cases, you may need to buy a converter.

 B22, MR16 and E27 explained